This adults-only cruise teams stylish décor with big-league sightseeing. There’s an onboard pool and restaurant, too.

-This luxury ship will sail you past the Nile’s iconic sights in real style.
+This luxury ship will take you to the Nile’s iconic sights in style.
 It’s made up of 5 decks, so it’s really spacious.
-Plus, it’s adults-only, so you can expect plenty of peace and quiet.
-On the open-air sundeck you’ll find a swimming pool, which is edged by sunbeds and parasols, and a bar that’ll keep you going with cold drinks.
+Plus, it’s adults-only, so you can expect plenty of peace and quiet

 - Official Rating

 Buffet breakfast, lunch and dinner.
 Local alcoholic and non-alcoholic drinks with meals.

 Buffet breakfast, lunch and dinner.
 Local alcoholic and non-alcoholic drinks until 24.00 and bottled water which can be taken on the excursions.
 Snacks at set times.

 You can enjoy those all-important panoramic views here, while relaxing on the sundeck or taking a dip in the pool.